Approximate Error Correction for Quantum Simulations of SU(2) Lattice Gauge Theories: Peter--Weyl decomposition and the unitary -design condition

-where $V_j$ is the carrier space of the spin-$j$ irrep $\pi_j$ with dimension $d_j = 2j+1$.
-The full Hilbert space of the lattice (restricting to gauge degrees of freedom) is the tensor product over all edges,
+By the Peter--Weyl theorem, each link Hilbert space decomposes as in~\eqref{eq:pw_edge}.
+The full Hilbert space of the lattice, restricting to gauge degrees of freedom, is the tensor product over all edges.
+Distributing the tensor product over the direct sums, this becomes